 Here we use \subset on lifetimes as multisets, i.e., we demand that κ as a set of intersected atomic lifetimes is a strict subset of κ' .
 This means that κ is actually the longer lifetime as fewer atomic lifetimes are intersected in it.
-In other words, this lemma lets us do unnesting if we borrowed the token for P's borrow at lifetime κ at some lifetime κ' that is strictly shorter in a syntactic way: not only do we have $\kappa' \sqsubseteq \kappa$, but the underlying multiset actually directly reflects that κ' is an intersection of strictly more lifetimes.
-This is useful because lifetime inclusion is a very extensional notion, and we have seen how creating a fractured borrow of one lifetime token at another lifetime can create new inclusion links between lifetimes.
+In other words, this lemma lets us do unnesting if we borrowed the token for P's borrow at lifetime κ at some lifetime κ' that is strictly shorter in a syntactic way: not only do we have $\kappa' \sqsubseteq \kappa$, but the underlying multiset actually directly reflects that κ' is an intersection of strictly more lifetimes.63 This is useful because lifetime inclusion is a very extensional notion, and we have seen how creating a fractured borrow of one lifetimes.
 In contrast, syntactic inclusion of multisets is much more "static" and intensional, and we are going to heavily exploit that in the proof (namely, we are going to do induction on the size of these multisets).

-Before we can show Lftl-idx-bor-unnest from Lftl-raw-unnest, we first need to derive a helper lemma that lets us shorten raw borrows:
+Before we can show LFTL-IDX-BOR-UNNEST from LFTL-RAW-UNNEST, we first need to derive a helper lemma that lets us shorten raw borrows:

-$$\kappa \subseteq \kappa' \mathsf{RawBor}(\kappa, P) \Longrightarrow{\mathcal{N}{\mathsf{lft}}} \mathsf{RawBor}(\kappa', P) \quad (\mathsf{LFTL}\text{-RAW-SHORTEN})$$
+$$\kappa \subseteq \kappa' \mathsf{RawBor}(\kappa, P) \Longrightarrow{\mathcal{N}{\mathsf{lft}}} \mathsf{RawBor}(\kappa', P) \quad (\text{LftL-raw-shorten})$$